-- 1/2 cup Panko or whole wheat breadcrumbs
+- 1/2 cup panko breadcrumbs or whole wheat breadcrumbs

-- 1/2 cup Panko or whole wheat breadcrumbs
+- 1/2 cup panko breadcrumbs or whole wheat breadcrumbs

 - Preheat oven to 375 F degrees.
-Cut squash in half lengthwise and spoon the seeds out.
-Punch randomly with a fork, place cut side down on a baking sheet lined with parchment paper.
-Bake for 30 minutes.
-Remove from the oven, let it cool and separate into strands with a fork.
-Place in a large bowl and set aside.
+Cut squash in half lengthwise, spoon the seeds out and prick randomly with a fork.
+Place on a baking sheet lined with parchment paper cut side down and bake for 30 minutes.
+Remove from the oven, let cool and separate into strands with a fork.
+Transfer to a large bowl and set aside.

-- While squash is baking, preheat large non-stick skillet on low heat and add olive oil.
-Add garlic and onion, saute until translucent or for 4 minutes, stirring occasionally.
-Add turkey and cook for another 7 minutes, breaking into pieces with spatula.
-Add mushroom soup, tomato sauce and cornstarch, stir and bring to a boil by raising heat to medium.
-Reduce heat to low and simmer for 5 minutes or until mixture has thickened a bit.
-Remove from heat, add cheese, stir and transfer to the bowl with spaghetti squash.
-Add breadcrumbs and gently mix to combine.
+- While squash is baking, preheat large non-stick skillet on low heat and add oil.
+Add garlic and onion, saute for 4 minutes, stirring occasionally.
+Add ground turkey and cook for another 7 minutes, breaking into pieces with spatula.